Netcracker/KubeMarine/documentation/Troubleshooting.md

 For more information on IP autodetection methods, refer to the [official documentation](https://docs.tigera.io/calico/3.25/reference/configure-calico-node#ip-autodetection-methods).

-# Troubleshooting KubeMarine
+# Troubleshooting Kubemarine

-This section provides troubleshooting information for KubeMarine-specific or installation-specific issues.
+This section provides troubleshooting information for Kubemarine-specific or installation-specific issues.

 ## Failures During Kubernetes Upgrade Procedure